posita/dyce/docs/contrib.md

     This is because the pure-Python alternative we use elsewhere [does not support editing](https://github.com/xflr6/graphviz/issues/141).
     PyGraphviz has some [special needs](https://pygraphviz.github.io/documentation/stable/install.html#advanced) when it comes to installation.

-    Because this dumpster fire is complicated and fragile[^1], it is not part of the default workflow.
-    To regenerate class diagrams, run ``tox -e check-classdiagrams``.
-    Depending on your configuration, PyGraphviz may not be able to find the native Graphviz library it needs.
+    This dumpster fire is complicated and fragile.[^1] Depending on your configuration, PyGraphviz may not be able to find the native Graphviz library it needs.
     This can often be remedied by setting the appropriate [``gcc`` environment variables](https://gcc.gnu.org/onlinedocs/cpp/Environment-Variables.html).